 The Clipboard app was introduced with one of the latest Beta builds for OnePlus’ flagship 5T smartphone.
 Anderson’s report claims that the app is designed to be on the lookout for specific keywords and transmit the copied data along with a few other details whenever it matches one.

 The information is being relayed to a server in China owned by Teddy Mobile, a company that develops an app for identifying unknown caller identities with the help of Big Data algorithms (similar to Truecaller, but for China).
-Teddy Mobile has, in the past, partnered with a range of China-based smartphone OEMs including Oppo, Vivo, Xiaomi, Lenovo, and more.
+In the past, Teddy Mobile partnered with a range of China-based smartphone OEMs, including Oppo, Vivo, Xiaomi, Lenovo, and more.

-So here’s what is exactly happening — Whenever a user copies any text, the Clipboard app is invoked for processing it.
-While the app does that, it scrutinizes the content for a pattern such as address, email, bank account number, and such.
-Whenever it comes across a matching string, the Clipboard app fetches a few more device specific data like its IMEI, device ID, your phone number, network details, IP address, and more.
+So here’s what is exactly happening — Whenever a user copies any text, the Clipboard app is invoked to process it.
+While the app does that, it scrutinizes the content for a pattern such as an address, email, bank account number, and such.
+Whenever it comes across a matching string, the Clipboard app fetches a few more device-specific data like its IMEI, device ID, phone number, network details, IP address, and more.
 Once done, the app packs the copied text along with this myriad of private data and sends it to Teddy Mobile’s servers in China.

-Fortunately, the new Clipboard app hasn’t made its way to the public build yet, hence it’s safe to say that the majority of users have not been affected, and OnePlus should, in all probability, remove the controversial code from the public build.
+Fortunately, the new Clipboard app hasn’t made its way to the public building yet.
+Henit’st’s safe to say that the majority of users have not been affected, and OnePlus should, in all probability, remove the controversial code from the public build.

 We had reached out to OnePlus for a comment but haven’t heard back from them yet.
-Be sure that this article will get updated as and when we will hear back from them.
+Be sure that this article will get updated when we hear back from them.